WinterAxis/ESV-MD-Bible/The_Bible_esv/6_Joshua/Josh_11.md

 There was none of the Anakim left in the land of the people of Israel.
 Only in Gaza, in Gath, and in Ashdod did some remain.

 ###### 23
 So Joshua took the whole land, according to all that the LORD had spoken to Moses.
 And Joshua gave it for an inheritance to Israel according to their tribal allotments.
-And the land had rest from war. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And the land had rest from war.

 ***